Correspondence between factorability and normalisation in monoids: Quadratic normalisations

-There is a simple correspondence between quadratic normalisations and quadratic rewriting systems. \begin{prop}[{\cite[Proposition 3.7]{DG}}] ~ \begin{enumerate} \item If $\left(S_{+},N\right)$ is a quadratic for a monoid $M$, we obtain a quadratic, reduced, normalising and confluent rewriting system $\left(S_{+},R\right)$ presenting $M$, by defining $R$ as the set of rewriting rules of the form
+There is a simple correspondence between quadratic normalisations and quadratic rewriting systems. \begin{prop}[{\cite[Proposition 3.7]{DG}}] ~ \begin{enumerate} \item If $\left(S_{+},N\right)$ is a quadratic normalisation for a monoid $M$, then a quadratic, reduced, normalising and confluent rewriting system $\left(S_{+},R\right)$ presenting $M$, is obtained by defining $R$ as the set of rewriting rules of the form